-Prerequisites: ≥ B- in Math III, ≥ B in FST, or > C in

-Enhanced Math III
+Prerequisites: ≥ B- in Math III both semesters, ≥ B in FST, or > C in Enhanced Math III both semesters

-Pre-Calculus is designed for the student who plans to pursue mathematics or related fields at the college level.
+Pre-Calculus is designed for the calculus bound student who plans to pursue mathematics or related fields at the college level.
 This course is a rigorous study of concepts including Trigonometry.
-The student studies circular functions, their inverses, and their corresponding trigonometric functions.
+The student studies circular functions from a unit circle approach, their inverses, and their corresponding trigonometric values.
 Analytic methods and proofs are used in each of the topics in order to provide a firm foundation for calculus.
 Students will review geometric concepts and properties of the straight line.
-They will study sequences, series, the conic sections, matrices, determinants, logarithmic and exponential functions, graph sketching, and limits.
+They will study the conic sections, matrices, determinants, logarithmic and exponential functions, graph sketching limits and derivatives.

-- Understand the definitions of sequence, series, and limits - Sketch the graphs of polynomial, rational, and algebraic functions - Sketch the graphs of logarithmic and exponential functions - Demonstrate an understanding of the equations and graphs of conic sections - Use matrices and determinants in analytical problems - Demonstrate an understanding of limits - Identify basic circular functions and identities - Sketch the graphs of trigonometric functions and their inverses - Solve equations involving circular functions - Solve right and oblique triangles - Demonstrate an understanding of polar coordinates and be able to translate between polar and rectangular systems

-- Prove trigonometric identities - Demonstrate proficiency in using a graphing calculator to solve problems.
+- Understand limits and introductory derivatives - Sketch the graphs of polynomial, rational, and algebraic functions - Sketch the graphs of logarithmic and exponential functions and trig - Demonstrate an understanding of the equations and graphs of conic sections - Use matrices and determinants in analytical problems - Demonstrate an understanding of limits - Identify basic circular functions and identities - Sketch the graphs of trigonometric functions and their inverses - Solve equations involving circular functions - Solve right and oblique triangles - Demonstrate an understanding of polar coordinates and be able to translate between polar and rectangular systems - Prove trigonometric identities - Demonstrate proficiency in using a graphing calculator to solve problems.